ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Modeling_Predicting_Wins.md

 | XGradient Boosting           | 3                | 0.067     | 0.008     | 0.087      | 0.992    | 0.610    | 0.553    | 0.744     | 0.444   |
 | XGradient Boosting           | 4                | 0.539     | 0.458     | 0.676      | 0.538    | 0.665    | 0.657    | 0.811     | 0.340   |

+With hyperparameter tuning, it is expected for the models to perform better, with majority basis being on the R2 with the other error metrics being taken into consideration.
+The hyperparameter tuning on the models solidify and provide further insight as to which model is the most reliable as well as which feature grouping provides the greatest insights.
+- Support Vector Machines hold the consistently highest R2, aided by the hyperparameter tuning performed to the models
+- Feature Group 3 continues to contain the best insight for the models
+- Random forest and xgboost hyperparameter tuning resulted in more overfitting, although the models do perform better on the testing set

+## Best Models

 ### Best of Each Type of Model
 | Model             | Feature Group | Train_MAE | Train_MSE | Train_RMSE | Train_R2 | Test_MAE | Test_MSE | Test_RMSE | Test_R2 |